BLIPs: Bayesian Learned Interatomic Potentials: Conclusions

 \section{Conclusions}

 We introduced BLIP, a scalable and architecture-agnostic variational Bayesian framework for principled uncertainty quantification in (equivariant) message passing neural networks.
-Based on Adaptive Variational Dropout (AVD), BLIP can be used for both training from scratch and fine-tuning pretrained MPNNs.
+BLIP can be used for both training from scratch and fine-tuning pretrained MPNNs.
 Unlike deep ensembles, it maintains the same inference-time efficiency as standard deterministic models for predictive tasks, while enabling well-calibrated uncertainty estimates through stochastic sampling.
 We demonstrated the effectiveness of BLIP across a range of scientific tasks, including particle prediction and machine-learned interatomic potentials.
 BLIP achieves remarkable performance in prediction and uncertainty quantification for MLIPs when trained in data-scarce and OOD regimes.
 Notably, we showed that fine-tuning pretrained MLIPs with BLIP consistently enhances model performance, outperforming both deterministic and ensemble-based baselines.
-In addition, the uncertainty estimates produced by BLIP are well-calibrated and strongly correlated with model error, making them particularly useful for downstream applications such as active learning and error detection.
-These results highlight the potential of BLIP to serve as a drop-in tool for improving the performance of MLIPs, or more generally MPNNs, and provide them with useful uncertainty estimates at no additional computational cost.
+In addition, the uncertainty estimates produced by BLIP are highly calibrated and strongly correlated with model error, making them particularly useful for downstream applications such as active learning and error detection.
+These results highlight the potential of BLIP to serve as a drop-in tool for improving the performance of MLIPs, more generally MPNNs, and provide them with useful uncertainty estimates.